archimedes-spdm/development-process/source/stack.rst

 Ansible
 ******************

-Ansible is our solution of choice when it comes to provisioning servers.
+:doc:`Ansible <ansible:index>` is our solution of choice when it comes to provisioning servers.
 All installations and should happen through Ansible playbooks.
 This ensures that the installation process is recorded and version-controlled.